cybergarage/uecho-rs/doc/device_inside.md

 - Class code: 0xF0
 - Instance code: 0x01 (general node)

-The `uecho-py` updates the node profile class objects automatically when the children objects in the node are changed, and so the developer doesn't need to update the node profile object yourself.
+The `uecho-rs` updates the node profile class objects automatically when the children objects in the node are changed, and so the developer doesn't need to update the node profile object yourself.

 ## Device Message Handler and Observer

-The `uecho-py` handles all request messages from other nodes automatically, the developer need only control request message permissions from other nodes and controllers to the target object properties using the object property handlers of the `uecho-py`.
+The `uecho-rs` handles all request messages from other nodes automatically, the developer need only control request message permissions from other nodes and controllers to the target object properties using the object property handlers of the `uecho-rs`.
 However, the developer can set some request message observers into the node and objects to listen the raw messages of [ECHONET Lite][enet] too.
-The following figure shows the message handling sequence of `uecho-py`.
+The following figure shows the message handling sequence of `uecho-rs`.

 ![Node Observers](img/node_msg_handler.png)